 Today, Zeus and Athena have a happy family life at Chase Animal Rescue Sanctuary in Webster, where the black-and-white ruffed lemurs live with adopted baby Toko.

-Primates like lemurs and marmoset monkeys, otherwise known as “finger monkeys,” are often bred in the pet trade industry for people to purchase, which is legal in this state.
+Primates like lemurs and marmoset monkeys, otherwise known as “finger monkeys,” are often bred in the pet trade industry for people to purchase, which is legal in Florida.
 When Chase Animal Rescue acquires a new lemur, the goal is to make sure the animal’s social dynamics are fulfilled, as they would be in their natural habitat of Madagascar.

 “We neuter the males.
 We also take in surrendered pets, (from) the people that spend $4, 5, 6 grand on a baby (lemur),” says Nina Plail, who runs the sanctuary with the help of her partner Donna Vassallo, and many volunteers.

 33 of the over 100 species of lemurs are critically endangered.
 In fact, only about 2,000-2,400 ringtail lemurs remain, according to conservation.org.

 “What happens after people spend a ton of money to get them as pets is around age two when the hormones kick in, they get very aggressive.
 So, we have a whole ward of them that have put people in the hospital,” Nina says.

 The rescue started about 12 years ago with dogs and cats, but the arrival of Tracy, a lemur, changed everything.
 “When Tracy came in, she just kinda changed the tide for us,” Nina says.
 “We kinda fell in love with her, we learned how to take care of her, and then people learned that we do lemurs, they sent a couple to us, and from there it’s grown.”